By Joanna Nesbit

 If you have a boy, you’ve likely noticed he loves playing video games with friends.
 According to a 2015 Pew Research Survey, 84 percent of boys play video games and say that networked gaming makes them feel more connected to friends.

-Recent research demonstrates other positive effects of video games, too.
+Research demonstrates other benefits of video games, too.
 Video games can promote critical thinking, problem solving, creativity, and collaboration.
 Friendly competition fosters “pro-social” behaviors—the ability to take others’ feelings into account—as well as iterative learning (trying again until you succeed).

 Peter Gray, psychologist and author of Free to Learn: Why Unleashing the Instinct to Play Will Make Our Children Happier, More Self-Reliant, and Better Students for Life, believes the rise in teen depression and anxiety correlates to the decline of their sense of control over their lives and fewer opportunities to play outdoors, explore, and pursue interests.
 Gaming offers boys, especially, a way to play and interact away from adult eyes (girls favor social media for socializing).

-“One of the benefits for boys of playing video games is they feel a sense of accomplishment with gaming they don’t feel in school,” notes Gray, a professor at Boston College.
-“Back in the day, most teens had part-time jobs, but they don’t anymore, and kids vary in their willingness to work for grades.”
+“One of the benefits of video games is they feel a sense of accomplishment with gaming they don’t feel in school,” notes Gray, a professor at Boston College.
+“Back in the day, most teens had part-time jobs.
+But they don’t anymore, and kids vary in their willingness to work for grades.”

 Perhaps your gamer son has shrewdly learned a few of the above facts to persuade you why video games are good for you.
 But how much is too much when it comes to gaming?
-Until now, the American Academy of Pediatrics recommended no more than two hours of screen time per day (updated guidelines are coming in 2016), but in this era of mobile media, teens would have to live under a rock to comply.
+Until now, the American Academy of Pediatrics recommended no more than two hours of screen time per day, but in this era of mobile media, teens would have to live under a rock to comply.

-Experts differ on how to handle gaming limits.
+Experts differ on how to handle gaming limits while keeping the benefits of video games.
 Some, like Gray, suggest an organic approach that focuses less on specific restrictions and more on helping teenagers balance gaming—and all technology— with other important activities, like school, family, and spending time offline with friends.

 But other experts are firm proponents of setting specific limits, especially for teenagers who have trouble turning off their video games.